 On 1 September 2009, manager Hayden Bird resigned as the club’s first team manager; Ian Hazel was placed in caretaker charge.
 On 10 September the club announced the appointment of former Carshalton player Francis Vines as Bird’s permanent replacement.

 Shortly before the 2010–11 season Mark Butler was placed in charge of the club.
 After a promising first half of the season, Butlers results went from bad to worse until finally the owner Paul Dipre too the reins.
 The team finished 13th.

 The 2011–12 season was a rollercoaster for the first team.
-Dipre's first season as manager ended in 16th position.
-Despite the inconsistent league form there was much to celebrate in the FA Trophy with one of the most Historic results in the club's history when they beat Lincoln City 3–1 at Colston Avenue, Paul Vines scoring a hat-trick.
-At the beginning of the following season Dipre removed himself from the manager's position and coach Tommy Williams, also a former player of the club, took the reins and officially took the job in October 2012.
+Dipre’s first season as manager ended in 16th position.
+Despite the inconsistent league form there was much to celebrate in the FA Trophy with one of the most Historic results in the club’s history when they beat Lincoln City 3–1 at Colston Avenue, Paul Vines scoring a hat-trick.
+Before the beginning of the following season Dipre resigned from the manager’s position and coach Tommy Williams, also a former player of the club, took the reins and officially took the job in October 2012.